Mission Statement

 Image result for earth

 Perhaps the example of the 1991 Persian Gulf War can make this idea of contingency more concrete.
 Looking back, can we say what caused the gulf war?
 Did it have one true cause?
-If you read bout the war, you will find that each of these has suggested as its primary cause:
+If you read about the war, you will find that each of these has been suggested as its primary cause:

 • George Bush, then president of the United States ordered the use of military force against Iraq, because he wanted to raise his standing in the polls, distract attention from the nation's economic problems, make his place in history, and prove he was a man.